nutanix/terraform-provider-nutanix/website/docs/d/karbon_cluster.html.markdown

 ## Attribute Reference

-The following arguments are supported:
+The following attributes are exported:

 * `name`: - The name for the k8s cluster.
 * `wait_timeout_minutes`: - Maximum wait time for the Karbon cluster to provision.
 * `version`: - K8s version of the cluster.
-* `storage_class_config`: - Storage class configuration attribute for defining the persistent volume attributes.
 * `single_master_config`: - Configuration of a single master node.
 * `active_passive_config`: - The active passive mode uses the Virtual Router Redundancy Protocol (VRRP) protocol to provide high availability of the master.
 * `external_lb_config`: - The external load balancer configuration in the case of a multi-master-external-load-balancer type master deployment.